Presentations for Globular Operads: Examples of -globular operads for -categories

+An algebra for $\bs{W_4}$ is a weak 4-category.
+The 3-cell generators $i_3$, $h_3$, $v_3$ and $c_3$ provide 3-cell identities and binary composition of 3-cells along matching 0, 1, and 2-cell boundaries, respectively.
 The remaining forty-two 3-cell generators correspond to the kinds of coherence 3-cells in the tetracategories of \cite{AH}, which in turn match the coherence 3-cells present in tricategories \cite{NG}.
-The 3-cell generators for $\bs{W_4}$ can be found listed explicitly in \cite{RG1}. \end{list}
+The 3-cell generators for $\bs{W_4}$ can be found listed explicitly in \cite{RG1}. \end{definition}